KEEPING YOU ON THE RIGHT ROAD IN RETIREMENT

 How It Works

 As a MERS Defined Contribution Plan retiree, you have a variety of options on how to use your account.
 You can leave your account invested with MERS, roll your funds into an eligible plan, or take distributions.
-Please remember, you must begin taking Required Minimum Distributions when you reach age 72.
-However, you have the option to begin taking distributions as early as age 60 IF you are actively employed.

 By keeping your account in the MERS Defined Contribution Plan, you’ll continue to receive the benefits of MERS Investment Menu, low administrative fees, and excellent customer service.